WakeTechBrandon/tech-portfolio/website/blog/2022-12-5-Overwatch-2-Gameplay-Hero-Doomfist-Philosophy.md

     - 250 per pillar (See Mei Wall for reference)
     - 8 pillars
   - Debris lasts up to 5 seconds
-- Now Pins any mid-air heros inside the inner ring underneath Doomfist when casting.
+- Now Pins any (mid-air or otherwise) heros inside the inner ring underneath Doomfist when casting.
 - Outer ring is now a singular value for damage regardless of distance: 75 Damage

 #### My fantasy rework